-Barty wins Yarra Valley Classic; Russia wins ATP Cup final
+Barty back with a tournament win; Russia wins ATP Cup final

+MELBOURNE, Australia (AP) — Ash Barty didn’t play competitive tennis in almost a year.
+It seemed like she didn’t miss a beat.

-MELBOURNE, Australia (AP) — Top-ranked Ash Barty cashed in on her first championship point in the Yarra Valley Classic and Daniil Medvedev clinched the ATP Cup title for Russia within seconds of each other Sunday as the six tuneup tournaments for he Australian Open started to culminate on the eve of the year’s first major.
+Top-ranked Barty cashed in on her first championship point against Garbine Muguruza in the Yarra Valley Classic and Daniil Medvedev clinched the ATP Cup title for Russia within seconds of each other Sunday as the tuneup tournaments for the Australian Open were culminating the eve of the year’s first major.

-After a hectic preparation, which included 14-day quarantines under strict COVID-19 pandemic regulations for all players, coaches and staff flying in the for the Australian Open, the warmup week was being capped with five finals and two semifinals.
+After a hectic preparation, which included 14-day quarantines under strict COVID-19 pandemic regulations for the 1,200 or so players, coaches and staff who flew in for the Australian Open, the warmup week was being capped with five finals and two semifinals.

-Top-ranked Barty claimed her second WTA on home soil with a 7-6 (3), 6-4 win over sixth-seeded Garbine Muguruza, the Australian Open runner-up last year.
+Barty claimed her second WTA on home soil — just over a year after her first — with a 7-6 (3), 6-4 win over sixth-seeded Muguruza, the Australian Open runner-up last year.

+Barty didn’t leave Australia after the coronavirus outbreak became a global pandemic.
+Instead of playing the U.S. Open or trying to defend her French Open title, she spent her time practicing, playing golf and doing things like watching her favorite football team win the Australian Football League.

-There were small clusters of spectators at Margaret Court Arena to watch Barty’s match.
-Still, that’s more of a crowd than most players have been accustomed to for their matches during the pandemic.
+There were small clusters of spectators at Margaret Court Arena to watch Barty’s final.
+Still, that’s more of a crowd than most players have been accustomed to seeing at their matches during the pandemic.
 On Monday, when the Australian Open starts, there’s expected to be up to 30,000 fans at Melbourne Park.

 “Thanks for making this week possible,” Barty said to the organizers.
 “From a player standpoint, we’re incredibly grateful.”